PayFabric/APIs/PayFabric/Sections/ProcessGiftCardTransaction.md

 Create and Process a Sale Gift Card Transaction
 --------------------------------

-* `POST /transaction/process?CVC=123` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload
+* `POST /transaction/process?CVC=123` will create a transaction on the PayFabric server and attempt to process with the payment gateway based on the request JSON payload, Please refer the [Request]() for 'Activate' Transaction and [Request] for 'Reload' Transaction.

 ###### Request
 <pre>